YottaDB/YDBDoc/MessageRecovery/errors.rst

 SRCBACKLOGSTATUS
 --------------------

-SRCBACKLOGSTATUS, Instance RRRR SSSS NNNN transaction(s)
+SRCBACKLOGSTATUS, Instance RRRR SSSS

 MUPIP Information: This message appears with the output of MUPIP REPLICATE -SOURCE -SHOWBACKLOG.
 RRRR specifies the name of the replicating instance.
-SSSS denotes three possible stages of the replicating instance in relation to the originating instance - "is behind by", "has not acknowledged" and "is ahead by".
+SSSS denotes four possible stages of the replicating instance in relation to the originating instance - "is behind by", "has not acknowledged", "is ahead by", and "is not receiving transactions as source server is in passive mode".
 A replicating instance is behind the originating instance when there is a backlog of unacknowledged transactions.
 A replicating instance is ahead of the originating instance when the Receiver Server is performing an online rollback.
 An instance has not yet acknowledged transaction when the originating instance has not received a response from the replicating instance.
+An originating instance will always be in passive mode and this is expected behavior.
 NNNN is the number of transactions.
 There are no in-flight updates when SRCBACKLOGSTAUS reports that the replicating instance is behind by 0 transactions and the LASTTRANS messages for "posted", "sent", and "acknowledged" have the same number of transaction count.

 Action: Use this message as an operational aid to determine the status of the replicating instance in relation to the originating instance.